mithril-security/blindai-preview/README.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

-### Finding the right deployment method for your use case [NOTE TO OPHELIE: If this is too much info for the readme let's link to this on a separate page?
-But I think it's really useful]
+### Finding the right deployment method for your use case

 The first thing to establish is which of the following three cases you fall under:

 ### Case one: Testing BlindAI without hardware security guarantees
-[TODO: difficulty 1/3 stars 1/5 sticker ]

 Pros:
 - Quick and easy.